lmoresi/cloud-enabled-images/README.md

 Currently, the following organisations have published images

   -  **public-access** - Only a GitHub login is required
-  -  **underworld-community** - Users of the Underworld suite of codes
+  -  **Underworld-Geodynamics-Education** - Users of the Underworld suite of codes
   -  **Underworld-Geodynamics-Education** - Teaching resources for Computational Geodynamics
   -  **underworldcode** - Underworld developers